Why Substance Abuse and Salesmen Often Go Hand in Hand

 The problem is, as salesmen, most of us don’t close a deal every day.
-Especially those of us that sell big ticket items like mortgages, houses and the likes.
-We ALL face a helluva lot more NO’s than we hear YES’s.
+Especially those of us who sell big-ticket items like mortgages, houses and the like.
+We ALL face a helluva lot more NOs than we hear YESes.
 We get ridiculed, avoided, ambushed, lied to and tortured on a daily basis by our prospects.
 Half the people we try and sell to, hate us.

 As you and I both know, the main mechanisms of suppression are alcohol, marijuana, drugs, cigarettes, caffeine and pills.
 We have to do something to release the energy, calm down and escape our reality.
 We are ALL addicted to the high of closing the sale, and until we feed that addiction we use drugs as substitutions.

 The high is not the same though.
-The high I get from closing a sale, is 10X better than any drug I’ve ever done.
+The high I get from closing a sale is 10X better than any drug I’ve ever done.
 And I’ve done a lot.
-There’s no replacement for when you close a deal, get paid, help someone achieve their goals to where everyone gets what they want.
+There’s no replacement for when you close a deal, get paid and help someone achieve their goals so everyone gets what they want.

-The other thing about the sales high is it’s a high that pays you, and repeats itself.
-Often times sales repeats itself.
-Like if you closed a deal last month and got the closing high, then you get paid for it this month and get the money high.
+The other thing about the sales high is it’s a high that pays you and repeats itself.
+Oftentimes sales repeats itself.
+If you closed a deal last month and got the closing high, then you get paid for it this month and get the money high.
 Even better is when that sale calls you down the road with a referral or needing your services again and you get the repeat high.

-It’s as if all the money that comes from the real high (closing) that we all work so hard for goes towards the high (drugs) that hurts us.
-Like I said above, we are a weird bunch of self destructive idiots.
-But we live on edge.
-Living on the edge, straight edge, is hard as hell.
+It’s as if all the money that comes from the real high (closing) that we all work so hard for goes toward the high (drugs) that hurt us.
+Like I said above, we are a weird bunch of self-destructive idiots.
+But we live on the edge.
+Living on the edge, straight edge is hard as hell.
 It might as well be hell for some of us.

 When I worked in a blue collar job there were a few drugs around, but most of the workers were too poor to have any serious drug addictions.
 When I went to work in the mortgage industry I had no clue how rampant drugs were in the corporate world.

-In the corporate world they got the good stuff too.
+In the corporate world, they got the good stuff, too.
 I remember going to my first happy hour in the mortgage biz.
 These people drank like fish from 3pm-9pm, then switched gears to coke or whatever.
-Guess what, it wasn’t long I found myself doing the same stuff (minus the coke, not a fan) I’d go drinking for hours, at least 2-3 times a week and that’s not counting weekends.
+Guess what?
+It wasn’t long before I found myself doing the same stuff (minus the coke, not a fan).
+I’d go drinking for hours, at least 2-3 times a week and that’s not counting weekends.

 I soon learned salesmen party the most because they had the means to pay for the party.